 At Faith Lutheran Academy, we are aware of the important role that technology plays in our daily lives.
 We strive to integrate useful and educationally relevant technology throughout the curriculum.
 Using technology allows students to think critically, express creativity, collaborate meaningfully, facilitate student-led discussions, create presentations, and share information.

-All students in 1st-5th grades have 1:1 iPad access for mobile learning at the point of instruction.
-Kindergarten has more limited access for developmentally appropriate reasons.
-In addition, Technology is infused into classroom curriculum and the technology coordinator is available on a daily basis to assist teachers with instruction.
-The Academy has equipped all of the grade-level classrooms, the Music/Drama Room, and the Student Support Services room with SMART Board Interactive Whiteboards or interactive projectors.
-Macbooks are available in our Kindergarten program for various learning activities on a limited basis.
+All students in grades K-5 have 1:1 iPad access for mobile learning at the point of instruction.
+Kindergarten access is limited and developmentally appropriate.
+In addition, Technology is infused into the classroom curriculum and the technology coordinator is available on a daily basis to assist teachers with instruction.
+The Academy has equipped classrooms with interactive projectors.

-Beginning in Kindergarten, students have access to an all inclusive Digital Literacy program called Learning.com.
-Students are exposed to various lessons ranging from Keyboarding to Digital Citizenship.
-With this program and our Technology Coordinator, students receive instruction on how to remain safe online and about grade appropriate digital literacy topics.
+Beginning in Kindergarten, students are introduced to the use of technology in the classroom, Library, and specials.
+Students are exposed to various lessons ranging from utilizing technology properly to Digital Citizenship.
+Classroom teachers, the Librarian, and the Technology Coordinator help students receive instruction on how to remain safe online and about grade-appropriate digital literacy topics.
 Students are challenged to recognize their ethical responsibility as a user.
 In support of this, each student and faculty member signs an Acceptable Use Policy.

 Key technology features include but are not limited to the following: